 There is a difference between programming and teaching.
-I have seen a lot of good programmers to be horrible teacher.
-In my opinion, this happens when people becomes delusional in thinking that teaching is just like writing programs — tell each and every step, in a logically perfect sequence.
+I have seen a lot of good programmers to be a horrible teacher.
+In my opinion, this happens when people become delusional in thinking that teaching is just like writing programs — tell each and every step, in a logically perfect sequence.
 In reality, teaching is more than that.
 First of all, humans don’t need everything to be spelled out.
 In fact, that is detrimental to teaching (I’ll explain why later).
 Humans just need broad thick strokes here and there.
 They are good in connecting the strokes and building perfect picture themselves.
 In my opinion, the most important objective of teaching should be to generate motivation; not to spell out every detail.

 Rule Number 1: Motivation First!!

 The hallmark of poor teaching style is to jump into a topic without motivating it first.
 I’m not an expert on human psychology, but one thing I am pretty sure.
 As humans, we always try to “connect the dots”.
 If we start learning a new idea, we must connect it with something that we already know.
 Many teachers don’t help us to do it.
 They start teaching the special theory of relativity without talking about the double-slit experiment, or, talks about the theories of machine learning without talking about why machines should even learn.
 I promise you, I really know the pain that students go through when the teachers do it.
 I faced it in almost every course in my undergrad university.

 I know that often it is a big problem for you (as a teacher) to tie a long thread of motivation in front of the topic that you are going to teach.
 But, hey, that is your problem as a teacher.
 You can’t blame the students if they don’t get it or don’t become interested to get it.
 In my experience, almost ALL the knowledgeable teachers I saw in Bangladesh suffer from the problem of not motivating enough.
 It is not true that they don’t know the importance of motivation.
 The problem is, they don’t know how to motivate.